DidrikF/automated-trading-system/README.md

 - This is important to label the frequency correctly in the spreadsheet outlining the features I use.

-## "Big picture" strategy

-### Step by step instructions for creating dataset of daily observations from SHARADAR tables:

 ### "Best Effort" monthly observation sampling:
 This is the first sampling scheme used to build stock return predicting ML models.